roli123/Automation_Project/README.md

-# Automation_Project/n
+# Automation_Project\n
-Automation project for Upgrad Assignment-1/n
+Automation project for Upgrad Assignment-1\n
 Updates the apt repository and installs apache2
 Checks if apache2 is running and if not, it starts the service.
 Checks if apache2 is enabled and if not, it enables it.